What Is Wrist Pain?

 The signs and symptoms associated with wrist pain are varied and depend on the nature of the injury or the exact cause.
 Associated symptoms and signs can include joint swelling, redness, numbness, tingling, limited range of motion, joint stiffness, and cramping.
 The pain may radiate to the hand or arm or may remain localized to the wrist, depending on the source of the pain.
 The wrist is the joint that is part of the hand that is nearest the forearm and consists of the carpal bones and the associated soft tissues.
 The eight carpal bones are arranged in two rows.
 One row of carpal bones joins the long bones of the forearm (the radius, and, indirectly, the ulna).
 Another row of carpal bones meets the hand at the five metacarpal bones that make up the palm.

 What Are the Signs and Symptoms of a Wrist Injury?

 The amount of pain or the ability to move the wrist does not reliably determine whether the wrist is broken or sprained.
-Signs and symptoms of wrist injury include:
+Signs and symptoms of wrist injury include the following:

 - Limited ability to move the joint

 What Causes Wrist Pain?

 - The most common cause of wrist injuries is a fall on an outstretched hand.

 - Wrist pain from repetitive use that results in inflammation of the tendons (tendonitis).
 This is termed a repetitive motion injury and is not a true sprain.

 - Carpal tunnel syndrome is another common wrist injury that may occur from repetitive motion.

 When to Seek Medical Care for Wrist Pain